-The calculated total SROI ratio is 2.5. it is based on the calculated total input and total outcome of DKK 1,495,885 and DKK 3,681,824 respectively.
+The calculated total SROI ratio is 2.9.
+It is based on the calculated total input and total outcome of DKK DKK 1,546,619 and DKK 4,420,840 respectively.

-For every DKK 1 invested in LittleBigHelp, LittleBigHelp creates DKK 2.5 in value for stakeholders and society.
-Note that the SROI ratio is solely based on the children in the programme.
+For every DKK 1 invested in LittleBigHelp, LittleBigHelp creates DKK 2.9 in value for the children at the hostels.

-The individual SROI ratio is 2.6 for the Boys' Hostel while for the Girls' Hostel, it is 2.3.
-This difference is primarily driven by the higher input per child at the Girls' Hostel and the corresponding outcome per child not being equally as high.
-This is probably due to the Boys' Hostel having more children and utilising scaling advantages.
+The individual SROI ratio is 2.8 for the Boys' Hostel while for the Girls' Hostel, it is 3.0.
+This difference is primarily driven by the higher social outcome per child at the Girls' Hostel.
+This is likely due to the Girls' Hostel having fewer children, which allows for more intensive care and support.